 2.14.2.7 Pyrheliometric measurements shall be expressed in accordance with the World Radiometric Reference.

-Frequency and timing of observations

 2.14.2.8 When automatic recording is not available, measurements of direct solar radiation should be made at least three times a day, provided the sun and the sky in the vicinity are free from cloud, corresponding to three different solar heights, one of them being near the maximum.

 2.14.2.9 During clear-sky conditions, measurements of long-wave effective radiation should be made every night, one of them being made soon after the end of the evening civil twilight.